 U-Line in Federal Way, WA, sells 12x9x1 economy bubble envelopes for $.39/each, including shipping, but you have to get 100.
 Get 100.
 Get an accurate scale and a tape gun and some shipping tape.
 I assume you have a printer.
 For large books a case of 14x10x1 economy bubble mailers will be less than $50.
 Dump larger books, including coffee table, or save them for a rummage or garage sale.

-Amazon charges $3.99 for book shipping, period.
+Amazon charges $4.99 for book shipping, period.
 Anything below that you get to keep.
 Most books weigh less than a pound, so that’s profit.
-Anything above $3.99 you have to pay.
-Books can ship media mail or bound printed matter, and Amazon will give you the best option, but you have to do the math.
+Anything above $4.99 you have to pay.
+Books can ship media mail or bound printed matter, and Amazon will give you a list of options to choose from.